Keeping A Clear Out The Clutter Promise

 Junk Drawer

-It’s probably not that unusual that clutter was in several places.
+It is probably not that unusual that clutter was in several places.
 Really, it wasn’t clutter but useful items.
 They were just scattered here and there.
 By adding dividers to this small unused drawer, it became a very useful drawer.
 The drawer is located just under the mail basket and the outlet with the phone chargers so having pen and paper near-by is a must.
+If you made a resolution to get organized in your kitchen, why not break the task down into small parts and just do one of these at a time until you have made it around the kitchen?

 Ten "Next To" great kitchen organizing tips